 IMG Rainier 3½ Day Summit Climb Itinerary

-Day 1 Meet at IMG Ashford Headquarters (directions) at 2:00 p.m. for the pre-climb instructional meeting.
+Day 1 Meet in Ashford at HQ (directions) at 2:00pm for the pre-climb meeting.
 This meeting of approximately 4 hours is instrumental in getting the team outfitted, informed, packed and educated prior to departure the following morning.
 Topics to be covered include an introduction of the entire team, an introduction to Mt.
-Rainier National Park, its mission and ecology; a safety briefing; issue and fitting of gear; personal gear checks and issue of group gear; instruction in the proper use of safety equipment including helmets, harnesses and avalanche beacons; introduction to knots, ropes, rope travel and a review of additional critical climbing skills.
+Rainier National Park, its mission and ecology; a safety briefing; issue and fitting of gear; personal gear checks and issue of group gear; proper use of safety equipment including helmets, harnesses and avalanche beacons; introduction to knots, ropes, rope travel and a review of additional critical climbing skills.

-You are on your own for lodging this night, but IMG offers a convenient and economical option with our onsite tent camping »
+You are on your own for lodging this night.

 Day 2 Meet at HQ at 8:00am for an early departure to Paradise (5420 ft.) at the end of the road in Mount Rainier National Park.
-We ascend to Camp Muir at 10,080 ft. through picturesque alpine meadows and snowfields.
-Plan on a long day; hiking and climbing for roughly 5-6 hours and gaining 4,600 ft. over 4½ miles to Camp Muir.
+Plan on a long day; hiking and climbing for roughly 5-6 hours and gaining 4,600 ft. over 4 1/2 miles to Camp Muir.
 Along the way, the guides/instructors will introduce efficient climbing techniques including pace, rest stepping, breathing, rest break procedures, clothing layering systems, food and water intake requirements and other essential climbing skills.
-We will spend the night in the guide hut at Camp Muir overlooking the Nisqually and Cowlitz glaciers and the rugged Tatoosh range to the South.
+We will spend the night in tents at Camp Muir overlooking the Nisqually and Cowlitz glaciers and the rugged Tatoosh range to the south.

 Day 4 Starts with an alpine start, up as early as midnight with a hot drink and instant breakfast.
 After all teams are roped up we'll make our way up the Ingraham Headwall (early season only, and all snow) or onto the Disappointment Cleaver (always by mid-season, and mostly rock) eventually gaining the upper snow slopes of the mountain.
 Throughout the day, the guides will be directing their rope teams, providing continuous instruction, safety feedback and hands on training in safe glacier travel.
 We'll ascend glacier terrain to the very top, finally ending at the summit crater.
 We spend an hour or more on top (weather permitting) and walk over to the true summit, Columbia Crest, 14, 410'.
-In descent, we navigate the glaciers back down to the Flats utilizing all of the skills we have learned.
-After a short rest at the Flats, we'll travel as teams an hour lower down the mountain to Camp Muir for another stop.
+In descent, we navigate the glaciers back down to the Flats utilizing all of the skills we have learned for a short rest, and then move an hour lower down the mountain to Camp Muir for another stop.
 From there we'll continue on down to Paradise where our van will be waiting to shuttle us back to Ashford.
 Our 3 day climb and 12-14 hour summit-day culminates with a group debrief and awarding of certificates of achievement by the guides.